guitarkeegan/cypress-web-design/content/posts/day1.md

 4. **Documentation:**
    - **Preparing to Share:**
-     - Compile findings and ideas in a document or presentation format.
+     - Compile findings and ideas in a document format.
      - Be prepared to share and discuss these ideas with peers in the next session.

 ---